 From application to study start for EU, EEA and Swiss citizens

-Here is our handy timeline showing the MSc programme application procedure from preparing your application to starting your studies.
-Two things especially to keep in mind during this process:
+Our timeline shows the application procedure from preparing your application to starting your studies.

-- Make sure you have access to the e-mail address you are registered with in the application portal through the entire admission process.
+- Make sure you have access to the e-mail account you are registered with in the application portal through the entire admission process.
 If you miss important information from us, it can have implications for your admission.

 Prepare and submit your application